Ironica/project-ironica/DESIGN.md

     -   Player: common character, has every possibilities to interact in a plains terrain

-        *naming system*: if user attributes the corresponding name to a player, then the player will have its special skin and could have some more actions.
+        ~~*naming system*: if user attributes the corresponding name to a player, then the player will have its special skin and could have some more actions.~~ (UNIMPLEMENTED)

     -   ~~Specialist: a special kind of character that have some more abilities regarding modifying the terrain (level up or down of platforms)~~ (IMPLEMENTED AT BACKEND BUT CURRENTLY UNAVAILABLE)